There are two types of folders that can contain class definitions.

 foo class defined in

-Note that for backward compatibility, classes defined in class folders always take precedence over functions and scripts having the same name, even those that come before them on the path.
+For backward compatibility, classes defined in class folders always take precedence over functions and scripts having the same name, even those that come before them on the path.